obvonage/deved-platform/content/blog/en/background-blur-replace-using-the-vonage-video-api.md

 }
 ```

-Now if you open `index.html` with a browser and allow access to your webcam and microphone, you should see your camera video feed.
+Now, if you open `index.html` with a browser and allow access to your webcam and microphone, you should see your camera video feed.
 Please check your code and Token / Session ID / API Key values if this is not the case.
 You can get more insight into the issue from the browser's developer console (usually accessed by pressing F12).

 ## Adding Video Effects